MacchiatoNeko/discord-midi-player/README.md

 - ffmpeg (for playing songs in voice channel)
 - Fluidsynth (for converting MIDI to WAV file)
 - MongoDB (for database storage)

-I would highly recommend changing the MongoDB's hosting port for safety concerns.

 To start MongoDB service immediately after setup, all you have to enter is `sudo systemctl start mongod`.